 Navigate configs faster

 I previously used shell aliases to quickly access the config files I was modifying often.
-This become a bit cumbersome when the number of configs grew.
+Not great.
+This became quite cumbersome when the number of configs grew.

-Instead, I now use a small pick utility combined with a config function to quickly select which config to edit or navigate to.
-These are very simple scripts, but nice QoL conveniences.
+Instead, I now use a small pick utility to quickly select which config to edit or navigate to.
+Very simple logic, but high quality of life conveniences.

 Usage